mikro-orm/mikro-orm/docs/versioned_docs/version-4.5/usage-with-nestjs.md

 ## Request scoping when using GraphQL

-The GraphQL module in NestJS uses `apollo-server-express` which enables `bodyparser` by default. ([source](https://github.com/mikro-orm/mikro-orm/issues/696#issuecomment-669846919)) As mentioned in "[RequestContext helper for DI containers](https://mikro-orm.io/docs/identity-map/#requestcontext-helper-for-di-containers)" this causes issues as the Middleware the NestJS MiktoORM module installs needs to be loaded after `bodyparser`.
+The GraphQL module in NestJS uses `apollo-server-express` which enables `bodyparser` by default. ([source](https://github.com/mikro-orm/mikro-orm/issues/696#issuecomment-669846919)) As mentioned in "[RequestContext helper for DI containers](https://mikro-orm.io/docs/identity-map/#requestcontext-helper-for-di-containers)" this causes issues as the Middleware the NestJS MikroORM module installs needs to be loaded after `bodyparser`.

 This can be done by adding bodyparser to your main.ts file